sanazv/CarND-Advanced-Lane-Lines/writeup.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
 * Apply the resulting pipeline to video frames and combine the results to a final video, with the goal of detected lines displaying the lane lines correctly without much wobble.

 I will explain each step in more details supported by figures in the following.
+The code for all these steps is also in this repo: 'Advanced_Lane_Finding.ipynb'

 [//]: # (Image References)